howlinbash/blogposts/2017-08-18-how-i-built-howlinbash.md

 ---
 layout: post
-title: How I Built HowlinBash.com
+title: How I Built howlinbash.com
 ---

-TL/DR: I built HowlinBash.com the *long* way.
+TL/DR: I built howlinbash.com the *long* way.

-As I saw it there were 5 main approaches open to me.

-1. Medium
-2. Squarespace
-3. WordPress
-4. GitHub Pages
-5. Other

-I chose other.

-My four main requirements were:

-- workflow speed (of development and blogging)
-- maintainability
-- extendability
-- an accurate showcase of my current abilities

-I ruled out Medium and Squarespace as they do not accurately reflect my current abilities as a developer.
-GitHub Pages is not extendable enough... so why not WordPress?

-In terms of my four requirements, WordPress scored low enough on average to be disqualified by this criteria alone but I suppose the main reason I didn't want to build another WordPress blog is because I have been down there.
-I know that road.
-I know exactly where it ends.
-And I know that's not where I want to be.

-## The Site

-Being a command line junkie I settled on the static markdown blog format, that way I could write, format, and publish each blogpost without having to touch a mouse.
-Splendid.
-I went with Jekyll.
-It's the most popular of the static site generators so in theory there'll be more support.
+I needed a blog.

+I didn't spend too much time shopping before I settled with a self-hosted implementation of Jekyll.
+I'm a bit of a command line junkie.
+The draw of writing, formating and publishing each blogpost without having to touch a mouse was too enticing to pass.

-The next step: plan out a modular development structure for the website.
+The next step was to plan out a modular development structure for the website.

 I decided to split the code into three repositories: blogposts, website and website theme.
 By isolating the blogposts, I could compensate my lack of a GUI by drafting posts from github.com if I needed to.
 By seperating the theme from the main site, I could switch to a new theme without having to refactor the entire codebase and I could potentially use either repo for future websites.
 I chose Hyde by @mdo as a base theme.
 Forked it, updated it and called it Heidi.